MinaProtocol/mina/rfcs/0017-state-snapshotting.md

 from current time instead of using system time directly.
 We need this to ensure VRFs and slots and epochs are the same each time.

-4. Optionally, we can save the config.mlh used to produce the binary in the snapshotted data so we don't accidentally start a snapshot on a different build profile.
+4. We can save the config.mlh used to produce the binary in the snapshotted data so we don't accidentally start a snapshot on a different build profile.
 This seems desirable as we imagine it will be quite easy to make this mistake and may waste a good amount of time while debugging.
+This can be done by modify the `ppx_optcomp` library.

 For implementation we can do the following tasks:

-A. Root snarked ledger (database) marshall/unmarshall
+A. Root snarked ledger (database) copy

 B. Partial snapshot record (binable)

-C. Resume from partial snapshot record
+C. Modifying `Coda_main` to load from snapshot

 D. Support time offsetting

-E. Save/parse config.mlh to ensure no snapshot runs on a different build profile
+E. `Ppx_optcomp` change to ensure hash of contents

 F. Test to ensure one transition is proposed successfully

-Gantt-ish chart (showing parallelism of tasks with rough approximations of length):
+Parallelism of tasks with rough approximations of length:

 ```
-A----------
+person1: A----------
-B----
+person2: B---
-     C--------
+person3:     C--------
-D--
+person4: D---
-E---
+person5: E--
-              F--
+person6:              F--
 ```

 ### Full-offline Snapshotting